ibexa/documentation-developer/docs/guide/payment/payment_troubleshooting.md

 ## Timeout in redirection to the paygate

-During the encryption of the transaction data, the PHP process can run into an execution timeout.
+At the transaction data encryption stage, the PHP process can run into an execution timeout.
-This can occur after clicking the **Buy now** button at the order summary page.
+This can happen when the user clicks the **Buy now** button on the order summary page.
 The exception in the AJAX Response can look like this:

 ```